Minimum standards for Green Pfandbriefe

 The same applies to public-sector financing operations that serve an environmentally sustainable goal.
 Here, too, Pfandbrief banks indirectly promote public projects in areas such as renewable energies, energy efficiency, pollution prevention, clean transport/mobility or sustainable (waste) water management.

 Moreover, the minimum standards for Green Pfandbriefe are regularly reviewed and continually updated in order to achieve the long-term goals.
+The first revision will come into force on January 1, 2025.
 This is done by a separate committee on which Pfandbrief banks already active in the segment are represented.
-The group also deals with issues relating to the Social Pfandbrief.

 Regulatory considerations and industry initiatives taken into account